 History of local wine

-Following the plague the wine industry was wiped out, and much of the agricultural land was replanted with almonds.
+Luckily, that's not the end of the story.
+Following the plague, the wine industry was wiped out and much of the agricultural land was replanted with almond trees.
 A small number of vines were re-introduced but only enough for local consumption.
-During the 20th century, the wines produced on the island lacked finesse, and a great deal of the wine consumed in Mallorca was imported from mainland Spain.
+During the 20th century, the wines produced on the island lacked finesse and a great deal of the wine consumed in Mallorca was imported from mainland Spain.

-Vine-growers throughout the island have continued their quest for high standards and in 2007, a quality standard was introduced by the Balearic Councillor for Agriculture and Fisheries, which can only be used by wines grown, produced and bottled in Mallorca.
-Similar to the French AOC designation, the ‘Denominacio d'Origen’ classification ensures the quality of Mallorcan wines.
-White wines vary from pale yellow to golden in colour, and are fresh and well-balanced with fruity or floral aromas.
-The rosés range from pale pink to a deeper orangey/red colour, and are fresh and spirited!
-The red wines tend to be pretty hefty – full bodied I believe the term is.
-But they are also rich and earthy, complex and well rounded.
-Yum.
-Whilst the quality of the wines has improved enormously, the quantity has not – you will still find it almost impossible to buy Mallorcan wine outwith the island.
+Vine-growers throughout the island have continued their quest for excellence and, in 2007, a quality standard was introduced by the Balearic Councillor for Agriculture and Fisheries, which can only be used by wines grown, produced and bottled in Mallorca.
+Similar to the French AOC designation, the ‘Denominació d'Origen’ classification ensures the quality of Mallorcan wines.
+Whilst the quality of the wines has improved enormously, you will still find it almost impossible to buy Mallorcan wine in the rest of Europe, so wine lovers should make the most of Mallorca’s wine on a visit to the island.